vb2ae/SpaceCoastDotNet5Demo/README.md

 # Introduction to .net 5

-Demo given at the space coast sql/.net online user group on Jan 14,2020
+Demo given at the space coast sql/.net online user group meeting on Jan 14,2020

 # To compile a .net standard library for .net 5.0